Skip to main content

 Design and send single-message campaigns or automated multi-step Journeys from the OneSignal dashboard.
 Each channel has its own composer with preview, targeting, and scheduling options.

-Before sending to your full audience, set up test Subscriptions to verify your messages render and deliver correctly.
+Before sending to your full audience, set up Test Users to verify your messages render and deliver correctly.

 OneSignal push notification editor showing message content fields and preview